jan-casas/vsc-compute-dash/README.md

 > [!NOTE]
 > **Parametric vs. Block**: Defining the geometrical logic of the systems allows not only the
 > placement of identical blocks in different positions, but also the creation of an informed system
 > based on input geometrical constraints.
+This is a key feature for the manufacturers to test
+> their systems in different scenarios and expand their product possibilities.

 ### Speckle Systems